Antitrust & Foreign Investment Counsel, Hong Kong SAR

 - Vodafone in relation to various matters including its £1bn recommended offer for of Cable & Wireless Worldwide

-- Johnson & Johnson on its USD 21 billion acquisition of Synthes, including the EU’s Phase 2 investigation and filings in over 15 jurisdictions
+- Johnson & Johnson on its US$21bn acquisition of Synthes, including the EU’s Phase 2 investigation and filings in over 15 jurisdictions

-- various Asian and global clients in the industrial, retail, healthcare, financial services and private equity sectors on competition law investigations and compliance matters in China, Hong Kong and the EU
+- various Asian and global clients in the industrial, retail, healthcare, financial services and private equity sectors on competition law investigations and compliance matters across Asia and the EU

 He regularly publishes and speaks at major conferences, including on competition law and policy in Asia.
 His major publications include: